google-coral/coralmicro/docs/tensorflow.rst

 ``coralmicro/third_party/tflite-micro/``.

 .. note::
-   The version of TFLM that's included in coralmicro is not continuously updated so some APIs might be different from the latest version of `TFLM on GitHub
+   The version of TFLM included in coralmicro is not continuously updated, so some APIs might be different from the latest version of `TFLM on GitHub
    <https://github.com/tensorflow/tflite-micro>`_.